The Incredible Physiology of the Large Intestine

 When feces reaches the rectum, it signals the walls to distend, which sends afferent signals through the myenteric plexus.
 As a response to the signals, peristaltic waves flow from the colon downwards towards the rectum.
 By doing so, they push out fecal matter from the anus.

 The mucus secretion forms through the direct stimulation of the mucus cells.
-However, this also raises the response to a stimulation of the pelvic nerves (parasympathetic innervation).
+However, this also raises the response to a stimulation of the pelvic nerves.

-- Protects the intestinal wall from possible scarring and from fecal acids (mucus pH is > 8 because of the bicarbonate ions).
+- Protects the intestinal wall from possible scarring and from fecal acids.

 - Keeps the fecal matter together.